winitzki/linear-algebra-book/README.md

 # linear-algebra-book
-The full source code and hyperlinked PDF of the book "Linear Algebra via Exterior Products" (2010)
+The full source code and hyperlinked PDF of the book "Linear Algebra via Exterior Products" (2010, 2020)

+The latest version of the book is 1.3 (updated June 2020).

 The PDF file also contains the source code inside it.